-10. NRA MEMBERSHIP REQUIRED: NRA membership is encouraged but not required of all competitors in a Registered Tournament.
-Sponsors may accept NRA membership applications and fees from non-members who wish to join the NRA.

-11. REPORTS TO NRA: The Match Director is responsible for making certain that the following reports are forwarded to NRA within 30 days of firing.
-(See Rule 19.13)

-- (b) Team Awards Required: (if there are team matches in the program) Winning Team of each team match, the team firing highest total score in the match. - (a) An SR-1 (Conventional) card for each competitor showing the total number of shots fired in individual matches and a total score, the total number of shots fired in Fired Team Matches, and the total score of the fired team match(es).
-The NRA membership ID number, if applicable, must be indicated on each card.
-Score Reporting cards are available free of charge upon request in packs of 50. - (b) A Registration Fee and Match Reporting Form, and remittance of \$5.50 per competitor. - (c) A copy of any special Match Director's Bulletins. - (d) A completed National Record Reporting form, even if no National Records were set. - (e) Two complete sets of Official Final Results Bulletin of Standings for the tournament.
+- (a) NRA Registration Fee: A fee of \$4.50 per competitor is charged by NRA for Approved Tournaments. - (b) Sponsor Entry Fees: The amount of these fees is determined by the Sponsor, and must be stated in the program separately from the NRA Registration Fee. - 8.
+TOURNAMENT OFFICIALS AS COMPETITORS: Officials may compete in Approved Tournaments. - 9.
+NRA MEMBERSHIP: NRA membership is not required for participation in NRA Approved Tournaments.
+However, sponsors may elect to restrict those persons entering the tournament to NRA members only, if they wish to do so. - 10.
+REPORTS TO NRA: The Match Director is responsible for making certain that the following reports are forwarded to NRA within 30 days of firing.
+(See Rule 19.13) - (a) An SR-1 (Conventional) card for each competitor showing the total number of shots fired in individual matches and a total score; the total number of shots fired in Fired Team Matches, and the total score in the fired team match(es).
+The NRA membership ID number, if applicable, must be indicated on each card for classified competitors and NRA members who are not yet classified.
+Score Reporting cards are available free of charge upon request in packs of 50. - (b) A Registration Fee and Match Reporting Form and remittance of \$4.50 per competitor. - (c) A copy of any special Match Director's Bulletins.